AeroplaneMouse/P3/README.md

 A local database can be set up using the db-setup.sql script.

 Once you have the right connection, you will need to be authenticated to actually gain access to the system.
-To do this, write us an email with the information that you see on the error screen on the program.
+To do this, write us an email with the information that you see on the error screen on the program:
-For example:

 !!!
 Access denied !!!<br>
 User "DOMAIN-NAME\username" is not authorized to access this application.

-We want the "DOMAIN-NAME\username" part
+We need the "DOMAIN-NAME\username" part.

 ## Resources